boazsegev/facil.io/CONTRIBUTING.md

 * Common practice abbreviations, context-specific abbreviations (when in context) and auto-complete optimizations are preferred **only when readability isn't significantly affected**.

 * Function names **should** be as succinct as possible.

+* Use `goto` to move less-likely code branches to the end of a function's body (specifically, error branches should go to a `goto` label).

+    It makes the main body of the function more readable (IMHO) and could help with branch prediction (similar to how `unlikely` might help, but using a different approach).

+* Use `goto` before returning from a function when a spinlock / mutex unlock is required (specifically, repetition of the unlock code should be avoided).

 ## License